Maximizing Palliative Care Program Efficiency

 Online training curriculum for all specialties and disciplines to strengthen their care of patients living with serious illness.
-Free continuing education credits for all, and physicians receive ABIM MOC points for select courses.
+Free continuing education credits for all, and physicians receive ABIM MOC credits for select courses.

-Staffing models used by home-based programs.
-Center to Advance Palliative Care, 2018.
+Staffing models and benchmarks used by home-based programs.

 Establish team protocols that support strong communication, role clarity, and appropriate use of the skill sets of the interdisciplinary team.

 Strategic planning for new or veteran programs, and a framework for identification of barriers to team efficiency and team health.

 Hire and onboard your staff, manage program operations, and ensure a healthy high-functioning team using this toolkit.